Sujoydatta26/100-days-of-code/log.md

 		Learnt the basics of firebase.
 How to store and retrieve data.
 Reference tutorial - tvac studio in youtube.
 	ToDo:
 		Got a new assignment, will be making an app for Rc Calcutta Yuvis

+Day 9:

+	Progress:
+		Firebase Syntaxes still fucking me up.
+Learnt RecyclerViews and CardViews.
+Wanted to implement them along with Firebase Ui but failed.
+Will work on that next time.
+	ToDo:
+		Selected from second round of shortlisting in IIT kGP, received an assignment from them.
+First task tomorrow, download a text file from an url, use regex to split them up and save them as individual list items.